About disaster recovery for on-premises apps

 - Easy testing of SQL Server disaster recovery.
 You can run test failovers to analyze data and run compliance checks, without impacting your production environment.

 Learn more about disaster recovery for SQL server.

 Azure Site Recovery helps protect SharePoint deployments, as follows:

 - Simplifies application deployment and management.
-Updates deployed to the primary site are automatically replicated, and are thus available after failover and recovery of a farm in a secondary site.
-Also lowers the management complexity and costs associated with keeping a stand-by farm up-to-date.
+Updates deployed to the primary site are automatically replicated.
+The updates are available after failover and recovery of a farm in a secondary site.
+Lowers the management complexity and costs associated with keeping a stand-by farm up to date.

 - Simplifies SharePoint application development and testing by creating a production-like copy on-demand replica environment for testing and debugging.

 - Simplifies transition to the cloud by using Site Recovery to migrate SharePoint deployments to Azure.

 Azure Site Recovery helps protect your Dynamics AX ERP solution, by: